robertchase/fsm/README.md

     '    ACTION turn_off',
 ])
 ```
-It is best practice to create keep the `fsm` description in a separate file within
+It is best practice to keep the `fsm` description in a separate file within
 the python directory structure, accessed with dot-notation.
 Tests, or other special cases, may find the
 alternative methods helpful.